 How To Edit Your WordPress User Profile

-You will also learn how to create a “resources” section that will display your content in the Author Archives page of your blog and how to use this feature to better promote yourself and your business online.
+We will also show you how to set up an effective author bio that will automatically display information about you in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote yourself and your business online.

 - Personal Options